-Home education students in Grades KG - 12 may take one or more online courses through the partnership of Santa Rosa Online and Florida Virtual School during the calendar school year or directly through Florida Virtual School, which operates year round.
+Home education students in Grades KG 6-12 may take one or more online courses through the partnership of Santa Rosa Online and Florida Virtual School during the calendar school year or directly through Florida Virtual School, which operates year round.
 Home education students are not eligible to participate in Fuel Education, K12, Inc., Compass Learning, Locklin Technical College Online, or Connections Learning.

 A student not enrolled as a public education student in a district brick and mortar school, Santa Rosa Online Academy, or a private school in Santa Rosa County must register as a home education student by filing an intent to home school with the Office of Alternative Academics programs.
-Home education students may take courses through Florida Virtual School.
+Home education students may take courses through Florida Virtual School or Santa Rosa Online, the district franchise of Florida Virtual School.
 If a home education student is considering enrolling or re-enrolling in a public school, he or she must complete the current semester/segment in his or her online courses in order to receive credit for them.